Match Review

 Q, I played in the position of a defensive midfielder during the extra time.

-A, receiving the ball and moving it, creating rhythm, and since the opponent was playing a high line, I had the intention of sending the ball behind them and building up our attack, but overall we were fatigued, so I prioritized maintaining balance.
-Considering Kei KOIZUMI's consecutive appearances, I was also conscious of how I could support the team and work hard, as I came on as a substitute.
+A, I aimed to receive and move the ball, create rhythm, and since the opponent was playing a high line, to send the ball behind them to build attacks.
+However, as we were all generally fatigued, I prioritized maintaining balance.
+Considering Kei KOIZUMI’s consecutive match appearances, I was also conscious of how I, coming on as a substitute, could support the team and work hard.

 Q, reducing goals conceded continues to be a challenge for the team, what approach is necessary?